 9.9 If the conservative screening process (see para.
 9.7), indicates that a seismic hazard evaluation of the installation is to be carried out, a process for categorizing installations should be undertaken to apply the graded approach.
 This categorization may be performed at the design stage or later.
 If the categorization has been performed, the assumptions on which it was based should be reviewed and verified.
 In general, the criteria for categorization should be based on the radiological consequences of radioactive releases from the installation, ranging from very low to potentially severe consequences.
-As an alternative, the categorization may consider the radiological consequences within the installation itself, the radiological consequences for the installation, and the radiological consequences for the public and the environment outside the site.
+As an alternative, the categorization may consider the radiological consequences within the installation itself, the radiological consequences for the public and the environment outside the site.